-Information regarding each of the nominees is provided below, including each nominee's name, age as of February 25, 2021, principal occupation, public company directorships during the past five years, and the year first elected or appointed as a director of Glacier.
+Information regarding each of the nominees is provided below, including each nominee's name, principal occupation, public company directorships during the past five years, and the year first elected or appointed as a director of Glacier.
 All of the nominees are currently directors of both Glacier and Glacier Bank.
 Information regarding the amount and nature of each nominee's ownership of Glacier common stock is provided in the section entitled "Voting Securities and Principal Holders Thereof."